msjimc/circularMT/Guide/README.md

 ![Figure 18](images/figure18.jpg)

 Figure 18: Making the program's interface bigger helps resolve the issue.
+(Due to auto-scaling this image may not appear larger).

 <hr />